fkaduk/kobodeck/README.md

     the released version if necessary.

- 3. instructions already fixed to mention the `.kobo` directory, need to fix screenshot as well.
+ 3. instructions already fixed to mention the `.kobo` directory, need to fix screenshot as well. (fixed!)

  4. possibly write an installer that will generate the config file for the user, using a simple (even if commandline) question/answer dialog to download relevant files, create config files, copy it in place and so on.

- 5. what the fuck, seriously. fix the parser to ignore BOM markers. telling users to "use a proper editor" sounds more like evangelism than a usability fix. providing a template file (instead of copy-pasting) might be a good workaround as well.
+ 5. what the fuck, seriously. fixed the parser to ignore BOM markers. telling users to "use a proper editor" sounds more like evangelism than a usability fix. providing a template file (instead of copy-pasting) might be a good workaround as well.